shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

    To start using Industry Solutions, follow these steps:

-   a. **Learn About Healthcare Data Solutions**: Click on the "Learn
+   a. **Learn About Healthcare Data Solutions:** Click on the "Learn
     more" button to read about healthcare data solutions and understand how they can be used in your projects.

-   b. **Deploy Healthcare Data Solutions**: Click on the "Deploy" button
+   b. **Deploy Healthcare Data Solutions:** Click on the "Deploy" button
     to start deploying healthcare data solutions and implement them in your projects.

-   c. **Learn About Sustainability Solutions**: Click on the "Learn
+   c. **Learn About Sustainability Solutions:** Click on the "Learn
     more" button to read about sustainability solutions and understand how they can be used in your projects.

-   d. **Deploy Sustainability Solutions**: Click on the "Deploy" button
+   d. **Deploy Sustainability Solutions:** Click on the "Deploy" button
     to start deploying sustainability solutions and implement them in your projects.

-   e. **Learn About Retail Solutions**: Click on the "Learn more" button
+   e. **Learn About Retail Solutions:** Click on the "Learn more" button
     to read about retail solutions and understand how they can be used in your projects.

-   f. **Deploy Retail Solutions**: Click on the "Deploy" button to start
+   f. **Deploy Retail Solutions:** Click on the "Deploy" button to start
     deploying retail solutions and implementing them in your projects.

 3. Click on **Return to workloads** at the top left corner of the screen.